alekthegenius/Woof/README.md

 1. Create the UI and website using Jeckyll
 2. After finishing up the UI, I will them move the code to Amazon Web Services, using Python and Flask to deploy the website.
-3. I will create a database too store user data, and Barks
+3. I will then create a database to store the user data and Barks
 4. Finally, I will tie everything together